thecodesmith/j2/README.md

       -h, --help            show this help message and exit --values [value.yaml]
+                            Input values file path; "-" to use stdin --filters [filters.py]
+                            Custom Jinja2 filters from Python file.
+Loads all top-level functions and registers them as filters.
-                            Input values file path; "-" to use stdin --set my.value=42     Set values on the command line.
+      --set my.value=42     Set values on the command line.
 Can be used multiple times.